Practical Training of Law Students (PTLS)

 All four items must be submitted together.
 Any documents received separately will be returned.

 NOTE: The Student Application should only be used if you have NOT been previously certified by your current employer.
-(If you have been previously certified, and need to extend your certification under your current supervising attorney, submit the Extension of Period of Supervision form ONLY.)
-If your supervising attorney has changed and you are at the SAME EMPLOYER, you must submit a new Declaration of Supervising Attorney form and a $25 fee.
+(If you have been previously certified, and need to extend your certification under your current supervising attorney, submit the Extension of Period of Supervision form ONLY.
+No fee is required.
+If you are changing your supervising attorney at your current employer, you must complete the appropriate form and submit the $25 fee.
 A cashier’s check, travelers’ check, or money order in U.S. dollars must be made payable to: The State Bar of California.
-PERSONAL CHECKS WILL NOT BE ACCEPTED.
+PERSONAL CHECKS WILL NOT BE ACCEPTED.)

 - You will receive a reply by email (sent in care of your supervising attorney) within one month of the date the State Bar receives a complete and accurate application.

 - If the application is not completed accurately, it will be returned to you.